appcelerator-archive/amp/docs/team.md

   -s, --server string   Specify server (host:port)

 Commands:
-  add         Add resource to team ls          List resources perm        Change permission level over a resource rm          Remove resource from team
+  add         Add one or more resources ls          List resources perm        Change permission level over a resource rm          Remove one or more resources

 Run 'amp team resource COMMAND --help' for more information on a command.
 ```